maneetxebia/xlr-xldeploy-plugin/README.md

 # Overview #

 The xlr-xldeploy-plugin is a XL Release plugin that allows to start a control task, start a deployment, migrate a deployment package to another server or get the latest version of an application on XL Deploy.
+This plugin is now deprecated and [xlr-xld-plugin](https://github.com/xebialabs/xlr-xld-plugin) is the officially supported plugin.

 ## Installation ##